-Patients who require cataract extraction and intraocular lens implantation will have both eyes screened for eligibility.
-If one or both eyes meet inclusion/exclusion criteria, study staff will explain the study purpose, procedures, risk/benefits and subject responsibilities to the potential participant.
-Written informed consent will be obtained prior to any study specific testing.
+Patients who require cataract extraction and intraocular lens implantation will be pre-screened for eligibility as part of pre-entry activity.
+If one or both eyes meet inclusion/exclusion criteria, delegated and trained study staff will explain the study purpose, procedures, risks/benefits and subject responsibilities to the potential participant.
+Written informed consent must be obtained prior to initiation of any clinical procedures that are performed solely for the purpose of determining eligibility for research.
 The patient is enrolled upon signing the informed consent.
 The subject will sign and date the informed consent form in the presence of the person conducting the consent process.
 The investigator and/or the person conducting the consent process will also sign and date the consent form.
 During the study, the subject will be provided with any new information that is received that could affect their health status or change their willingness to continue to participate in the study.
+Both eyes of all subjects may be screened for eligibility at the same preoperative visit.
+If at any time during the preoperative visit, an eye does not meet inclusion or exclusion criteria, screening for that eye can be discontinued immediately.
+If only one eye is being screened, then the subject will be exited from the study.
 The preoperative examination will be performed no more than 60 days prior to surgery.
 If the 60-day time period elapses, it is acceptable for patients to be re-screened by undergoing a complete preoperative examination.
 Ocular dominance testing will be performed as part of the preoperative evaluation to determine eye dominance.
 If both eyes of the subject are enrolled for study participation, each eye will be scheduled for surgery within a timeframe of the investigator's choice but on separate days.